rNLKJA/UoM-DS-2019-2024/README.md

 <div align=center><h4>Intelligent Agent</h4></div>

+An agent is any entity which perceives and acts in an environment.
+The percept sequence is defined as the complete history of content the agent has perceived.
+Agent behaviour is defined by an agent function mapping the given percept sequence to an action.
+An agent program is responsible for implementation the agent function within some physical system.

+We evaluate agent behavior through the performance measure.
+A rational agent acts to maximize the expectation of the performance measure, conditioned on the percept sequence to date, and whatever built-in knowledge the agent possesses.

+A self-learning agent may undertake actions to modify future percepts, and/or adjust the agent function as it accumulates experience.

 - [x] [Types of Agent](./doc/AI/agent/types_of_agent.md)

     Agents can be grouped into five classes based on their degree of perceived intelligence and capability.
 All these agents can improve their performance and generate better action over the time.
 These are given below:
-    - Simple reflex agent
-    - Model-based reflex agent
-    - Goal-based agents
-    - Utility-based agent
-    - Learning Agent
+    - *Simple reflex agent*：only chooses actions based on the current percept, and ignores all preceding information.
+    - *Model-based reflex agent*：maintains some internal state which depends on the percept history, useful if the current environment cannot be fully described by the current percept.
+    - *Goal-based agents*：makes decisions in order to achieve a set of predefined goals, in addition to maintaining internal state.
+In practice usually superceded by utility-based agent.
+    - *Utility-based agent*：compares the desirability of different environment states via a utility function.
+This allows the comparison of different goal states and action sequences and tradeoffs between different goals.
+    - *Learning Agent*: can learn from its past experiences or it has learning capabilities.
+It starts to act with basic knowledge and then is able to act and adapt automatically through learning.

+    Agent model: charaterise requirements for an agent in terms of its percepts, actions, environment and performance measure.

+    Agent types: choose and justify choice of agent type for a given problem.

+    Environment types: characterise the environment for a given problem.

 - [x] [Intelligent Agent](./doc/AI/agent/intelligent_agent.md)

+    Any agent composed with four parts:
+    - *Percepts*: percepts or observations of the environment, made by sensors
+    - *Actions*: which affect the environments, made actuators
+    - *Environment*: where the agent exist
+    - *Performance measure*: performance measurement evaluate the desirability of environment states

-    An agent can be anything that perceiveits environment through sensors and act upon that environment through actuators.
+    In short, an agent can be anything that perceiveits environment through sensors and act upon that environment through actuators.
 An Agent runs in the cycle of perceiving, thinking, and acting.

     An AI system can be defined as the study of the rational agent and its environment.
 The agents sense the environment through sensors and act on their environment through actuators.
 An AI agent can have mental properties such as knowledge, belief, intention, etc.